-The Company recorded a net loss in foreign currency transactions of \$1,611,000, \$6,198,000 and \$821,000 in 2015, 2014 and 2013, respectively.
+The Company recorded a net gain in foreign currency transactions of \$226,000 in 2016, and a net loss of \$1,611,000 and \$6,198,000 in 2015 and 2014, respectively.

 Derivatives and Hedging

 In order to mitigate the impact of foreign currency translation on transactions, the Company uses foreign currency forward contracts that are accounted for as non-designated and designated hedges pursuant to ASC Topic 815, "Derivatives and Hedging" ("ASC Topic 815").
 ASC Topic 815 requires that an entity recognize all derivatives as either assets or liabilities in the balance sheet, measure those instruments at fair value and recognize changes in the fair value of derivatives in earnings in the period of change unless the derivative qualifies as designated cash flow hedge that offsets certain exposures.
 Certain criteria must be satisfied in order for derivative financial instruments to be classified and accounted for as a cash flow hedge.
 Gains and losses from the remeasurement of qualifying cash flow hedges are recorded as a component of other comprehensive income and released into earnings as a component of cost of goods sold or net sales during the period in which the hedged transaction takes place.
 Gains and losses on the ineffective portion of hedges (hedges that do not meet accounting requirements due to ineffectiveness) and derivatives that are not elected for hedge accounting treatment are immediately recorded in earnings as a component of other income (expense).